wenext-limited/pr-agent/docs/docs/usage-guide/qodo_merge_models.md

-The default model used by Qodo Merge (March 2025) is Claude Sonnet 3.7.
+The default models used by Qodo Merge (April 2025) are a combination of Claude Sonnet 3.7 and Gemini 2.5 Pro.

 ### Selecting a Specific Model

-Users can configure Qodo Merge to use a specific model by editing the [configuration](https://qodo-merge-docs.qodo.ai/usage-guide/configuration_options/) file.
+Users can configure Qodo Merge to use only a specific model by editing the [configuration](https://qodo-merge-docs.qodo.ai/usage-guide/configuration_options/) file.
 The models supported by Qodo Merge are:

-- `claude-3-7-sonnet` (default)
+- `claude-3-7-sonnet`
 - `o4-mini`
 - `gpt-4.1`
 - `gemini-2.5-pro`
-- `gemini-2.5-flash`
 - `deepseek/r1`

 To restrict Qodo Merge to using only `o4-mini`, add this setting: